 I will bring such distress on people that they will grope their way like the blind, because they have sinned against the Lord.
 Their blood will be poured out like dust and their bowels like dung.
 Neither their silver nor their gold will be able to save them.
 On the Day of the Lord’s fury, the whole land will be destroyed in the fire of His jealously, for He will make an end, a horrible end, of all those living in the land.
 (Zephaniah 1:14-18)

-Basically, the Day of the Lord will be the biggest showdown in world history - preceded by a period of time of three and one-half years during which the Lord Yahuah will take back the wonderful, perfect Creation that Satan usurped from Him 6,000 years ago.
-The Lord will first set Satan up - giving his incarnation, Antimessiah, a short period of time (42 months) after proclaiming himself to be “God” to (in his deluded mind) establish his dominion on Earth (cf. 2 Thessalonians 2:4; Revelation 13:4-5).
-Then, through a series of ever-intensifying, supernatural disasters, Yahuah will demolish Antimessiah’s global kingdom.
+Basically, the Day of the Lord will be the biggest showdown in world history - preceded by a period of time of three and one-half years during which the Lord Yahuah will be methodically and inexorably taking back the wonderful, perfect Creation that Satan usurped from Him 6,000 years ago.
+The Lord will first set Satan up - giving his incarnation, the "beast" (Antimessiah), a short period of time (42 months) after proclaiming himself to be “god” to (in his deluded mind) establish his dominion on Earth (cf. 2 Thessalonians 2:4; Revelation 13:4-5).
+Then, through a series of ever-intensifying, supernaturally engineered disasters, Yahuah will demolish Antimessiah’s global kingdom.

 But, the point is, we don’t want to be on Earth after the Day of the Lord starts - during the time when the "last plagues" of Yahuah’s wrath are being poured out here!
 It is going to be a wonderful, glorious time from the perspective of those who are already in Heaven as we celebrate with all the heavenly hosts the destruction of the Lord Yahuah’s enemies and the redemption of His Creation, but a horrible, horrible time, like the world has never before seen, for those still on Earth.
 The remnant of Yahuah’s People Israel and those God-fearing Gentiles who are still on the earth, who have not given in to the incredible deception or agonizing oppression of that time and who have not taken the mark of the beast, will be supernaturally protected and saved, but all others who have been suckered or pressured into following Antimessiah as their (false) messiah and have taken his "mark" (Revelation 13:16; 14:9, 11) will find themselves in unimaginably horrible, hopeless straits.

 For details of the above sequence of events, please read the commentary on Revelation Chapters 6-20.

-When, in the sequence of end-of-the-age events, will the Day of the Lord and the Wrath of Yahuah occur?
+When, in the sequence of end-of-the-age events, will the Day of the Lord and His Wrath occur?

-Virtually all scholars and teachers who believe in the literal seven-year scenario agree about the Great Tribulation (although most do not acknowledge it as the wrath of Satan), the Day of the Lord, and the Wrath of Yahuah being part of it.
-The disagreement is over the timing and sequence of events within the seven years.
+Virtually all scholars and teachers who believe in the literal seven-year scenario agree about the Great Tribulation (although most do not acknowledge it as the wrath of Satan rather than the Wrath of Yahuah), the Day of the Lord and the Wrath of Yahuah being part of it.
+The disagreement is over the timing and sequence of events within and immediately after the seven years.
 Joseph Good (www.hatikva.org), for example, believes that the Day of the Lord, the Great Tribulation, and the Wrath of Yahuah all run concurrently throughout the seven years.
 The prewrath rapture people - Robert Van Kampen [deceased], Marvin Rosenthal, Charles Cooper, et al. (cf. www.prewrathrapture.com) - believe that the Great Tribulation comprises a short period of time immediately following the midpoint of the seven years, after which the Day of the Lord, which includes the Wrath of Yahuah, will occur during the last year or two of the seven.
 S. R. Shearer (www.antipasministries.com) believes that the Great Tribulation comprises the entire seven years, with the Day of the Lord being a literal 24-hour day that occurs on the last day of the seven years.

-This commentator has been studying the Scripture and all these teachings for many years, and tends to go along, to a limited extent, with the prewrath view because it seems to be the most natural, literal, common-sense interpretation which best harmonizes all the prophetic Scripture.
-However, if one holds to a literal prophetic fulfillment of the Spring and Fall feasts of Yahuah, then, just as the Messiah’s first coming, death and resurrection, and the pouring out of His Spirit were exactly, to the day and hour, foreshadowed by the Spring Feasts, His second coming, the resurrection and rapture of His Bride, the pouring out of the "last plagues" of the judgments of Yahuah (the bowls of wrath), the “sheep and goat” judgment, and the establishment of His millennial kingdom must all occur within the 15-day period of the Fall feasts following the sounding of the seventh and final trumpet blast, or at least follow the prophetic sequence of the events rehearsed by those feasts.
+This commentator has been studying the prophetic Scriptures and all these teachings for many years, and tends to go along, to a limited extent, with the prewrath view because it seems to be the most natural, literal, common-sense interpretation which best harmonizes all the prophetic Scriptures.
+However, if one holds to a literal prophetic fulfillment of the Spring and Fall feasts of Yahuah, then, just as the Messiah’s first coming, death and resurrection, and the pouring out of His Spirit were exactly, to the day and hour, foreshadowed by the Spring Feasts, His second coming, the resurrection and rapture of His Bride, the pouring out of the "last plagues" of the judgments of Yahuah (the bowls of wrath), the “sheep and goat” judgment, and the establishment of His millennial kingdom must all occur within the 15-day period of the Fall Feasts following the sounding of the seventh and final trumpet blast, or at least follow the prophetic sequence of the events rehearsed by those feasts.
 And close examination of the wording of the text of Revelation chapters 6-20 seems to clearly confirm that sequence and timing of the events of the Final Seven Years.
 Again, please read the commentary on those chapters.

-And there are several indications that the implications of the events of the Final Seven Years pertain just as much to the Jews who look forward in faith to the coming Messiah, although they do not yet recognize that He is Yahushua, as to the Community of Believers in Yahushua.
+And there are clear indications that the implications of the events of the Final Seven Years pertain just as much to the Jews who look forward in faith to the coming Messiah, although they do not yet recognize that He is Yahushua, as to the Community of Believers in Yahushua (the "Church").
 For example, the seven years are called “the Time of Jacob’s [Israel’s] Trouble” (Jeremiah 30:7).
 And this will be especially true during the Days of Awe, after the Body of Believers in Yahushua has been taken to Heaven.
-Because Revelation gives the details of how the BCE Scripture (the Tanakh) prophecies will be fulfilled, when these things do begin to occur just as was prophesied by Israel's prophets and by Yahushua to His Disciples and in the Revelation, their eyes will be opened to see that He is the Messiah for whom they have been looking (Daniel 7:13; Zechariah 12:10-14; Revelation 1:7).
-And that is why it is just as important to preach the Gospel according to the Revelation to the Jews as to the Gentiles: They may not immediately accept it, but when these events begin to unfold, their eyes will be opened to the Truth, and they will be saved (Romans 11:26)!
+Because Revelation gives the details of how the prophecies of the Old Covenant Scriptures will be fulfilled, when these things do begin to occur just as was prophesied by Israel's prophets and by Yahushua to His Disciples and in the Revelation, their eyes will be opened to see that He is the Messiah for whom they have been looking (Daniel 7:13; Zechariah 12:10-14; Revelation 1:7).
+And that is why it is just as important to preach the Gospel according to the Revelation to the Jews as to the Gentiles (Romans 1:16): They may not immediately accept it, but when these events begin to unfold, their eyes will be opened to the Truth, and they will be saved (Romans 11:26)!